News Articles and Videos

 Programs at Brentwood Middle School

-In the first session, Judge Arnoni and Mr. Killmeyer shared information with the students regarding difficult decisions that teenagers are faced with and ways to navigate challenging situations.
+In the first session, Ron Arnoni and Mr. Killmeyer shared information with the students regarding difficult decisions that teenagers are faced with and ways to navigate challenging situations.

 In the follow up session, the students were actively involved in a variety of activities that focused on building the capacity for leadership through working collaboratively with others.